TomHsiung/iperf3/README.md

 # iperf3
-Some useful network performance testing methods
+Some useful network performance testing methods by iperf3

 # Contents
 1) iperf3.bandwidth.udp is the useful commands to launch a UDP transfer test.